Are pesticides harmful to humans and the environment?

 Yes, washing can help remove some pesticide residues from fresh produce like fruits and vegetables as well as grains, if the residues are on the surface.
 However, it is important to note that if the pesticide has penetrated the tissues of the food, washing may not be as effective in removing it.
 Factors like the type of pesticide, its water solubility, and the washing method used can influence how much residue is removed.7 For instance, pesticides with higher water solubility are generally easier to wash off.
 Washing with hot water may also improve the removal of pesticide residues.7 Using special fruit and vegetable soaps to wash off pesticides are generally considered unnecessary.8

-Similarly, cooking can also impact pesticide residues.
-Blanching, boiling, and frying can lead to the degradation or removal of some pesticides, particularly those that are sensitive to heat or hydrolysis .7 However, not all pesticides are affected by cooking, and some may even become more concentrated in the food due to moisture loss.7 Peeling or trimming the skin of fruits and vegetables is considered to be an efficient method for reducing pesticide residues.
-By removing the outer layers, which tend to have higher concentrations of pesticides compared to the insides of the fruit or vegetables, consumers can substantially reduce their exposure in some cases.9 However, other valuable components such as dietary fibre, vitamins, and minerals may also be lost in this process.
+Cooking can also impact pesticide residues.
+Blanching, boiling, and frying can lead to the degradation or removal of some pesticides, particularly those that are sensitive to heat or hydrolysis.7 However, not all pesticides are affected by cooking, and some may even become more concentrated in the food due to moisture loss.7 Peeling or trimming the skin of fruits and vegetables can also remove residues concentrated on the outer layers.9 However, other valuable components such as dietary fibre, vitamins, and minerals may also be lost in this process.
+The tiny reduction in pesticide exposure does not outweigh the loss of these valuable nutrients, so peeling is generally unnecessary and not recommended.

 Do pesticides kill bees?